 - Cambridge English (CAE Advanced)

-- OET (health professionals)
+- OET (for medical professionals)

-3. Skills Assessment (Skilled Visas)
+3. Skills Assessment (For Skilled Migration)

 4. Health Requirements

-- Chest X-ray to screen for tuberculosis.
+- Chest X-ray (to screen for TB)

 5. Character Requirements

-6. Points Test (for GSM Visas)
+6. Points Test (Applicable to GSM Visas)

 - Age (maximum 30 points)

-- English proficiency (up to 20 points)
+- English language ability (up to 20 points)

-- Skilled work experience (in Australia or overseas)
+- Skilled work experience (UK and/or Australian)

 - Partner skills or single status (up to 10 points)